awesomegusS/deep-learning-6611/README.md

-# deep-learning-6011
+# deep-learning-6611
-Dump for deep learning class labs and technical homework from masters program at UNH
+Dump for deep learning class labs and technical homework from my masters program at UNH